digital-land/specification/content/specification/local-plan.md

             description: the type of boundary, it can be one of `planning-authority-district`, `combined-planning-authority-district` or `designated‑plan‑area`
           - field: description
             description: a description of the boundary.
 Provide more detail if boundary is different from planning authority boundary
-          - field: organisation
+          - field: organisations
-            description: reference to the organisation responsible for the designation
+            description: a list of codes for the responsible organisations, separated by ;
           - field: entry-date
             description: the date this information has been entered as a record
           - field: start-date